(Updated) London's bins are tracking your smartphone

 (See bottom of the story for a response from the City of London Corporation)

 London’s ‘smart bins’ are tracking passerbys by identifying their smartphones’ wi-fi connections.
-First reported by Siraj Datoo for Quartz, the scheme is currently being trialled around Cheapside, with the intention is sell this information to brands to create targeted advertisements.
+First reported by Siraj Datoo for Quartz, the scheme is currently being trialled around Cheapside, with the intention to sell the data to brands to create targeted advertisements.
 However, with the technology in its infancy there are still unanswered questions over the legality of the scheme.

 Renew, the startup that build and sell the pod-like recycling bins, installed the bins in the run-up to the 2012 Olympics .
 They currently have 200 units spread across the City of London equipped with wi-fi and LCD screens.
 Advertisers then buy time on the screens, with local councils and charities receiving “up to a third” of the screentime.